Pharaoh's Island, River Thames: Residential development

 As of May 2020, Sphinx has fetched the highest cost, £1.318 million.
 This took place in 2013.

 Deaths in January 2011

 In January 2011, a small dinghy ferrying people from the island capsized with the loss of two lives.
 The fatalities were named as university academic Dr Rex Walford OBE, and record producer Keith Lowde.

 Media representations

 As the home of his family, the island was the setting for director John Boorman's two semi-autobiographical films: Hope and Glory in 1987 and Queen and Country in 2014.

 Notable residents

-Ian Hendry and his wife, fellow actor Janet Munro.
+Ian Hendry and his wife, actress Janet Munro.